 How it works..

 Since the NAPALM package and module is not part of the core modules shipped and installed by default with Ansible, we need to install it to the system in order to start working with the NAPALM ansible modules.
 NAPALM team has shipped a specific python package to install NAPALM along with all the Ansible modules and all the dependencies in order to start working with NAPALM from inside Ansible.
-The installed is napalm-ansible and we use the pip program to install this package and we specifically use the pip3 since we are using python3 and installed the python3-pip to install the pip module.
+This package is napalm-ansible and we use the pip program to install this package and we specifically use the pip3 since we are using python3 and installed the python3-pip to install the pip module.

-In order to tell ansible where the ansible module are install we need to include the path for these modules into ansible.
-NAPALM team also provides a simple instruction on how to find the path where the NAPALM modules are installed and how to integrate it with ansible via the napalm-ansible program which when we run it it output the required configuration that we need to include in the ansible.cfg file so as ansible can find the NAPALM modules that we will be using.
+In order to tell ansible where the ansible module are installed we need to include the path for these modules into ansible.
+NAPALM team also provides a simple instruction on how to find the path where the NAPALM modules are installed and how to integrate it with ansible via the napalm-ansible program.
+We execute the napalm-ansible which output the required configuration that we need to include in the ansible.cfg file so as ansible can find the NAPALM modules that we will be using.

-We update the ansible.cfg file the output that we obtained from the napalm-ansible command output mainly for the library and action_plugins options which tell ansible to include these folder in its path when it is searching for modules or action plugins.
+We update the ansible.cfg file with the output that we obtained from the napalm-ansible command.
+We update the library and action plugins options which tell ansible to include these folder in its path when it is searching for modules or action plugins.
 In the ansible.cfg file we include the normal configuration that we used before in the previous chapters.

 Building Network Inventory

 In this recipe, we will outline how to build and structure our Ansible Inventory to describe our sample SP network setup outlined in this chapter.
-Building an Ansible inventory is a mandatory step in order to tell ansible how to connect to the managed devices and in case of NAPALM in order to classify the different nodes into the correct vendor type supported by NAPALM.
+Building an Ansible inventory is a mandatory step in order to tell ansible how to connect to the managed devices.
+Further, in case of NAPALM we need to classify the different nodes in our network into the correct vendor type supported by NAPALM.

 Getting Ready